-con- description fig field driver dhirsi section specifies values used by the driver agent during operation API_F KEYhis is the User's API key.
+Con- Description fig Field driver cbhisgection specifies values used by the driver agent during operation API_F KHYhis is the User's API key.
 This must be obtained by the user from the Ecobee web UI and provided in this part of the configuration.
-Notes on how to do this will be provided below.
-DE- This is the device number of the Ecobee thermostat the driver is responsible for operating.
-This must be In the Leading the user from the Ecobee web UI.
-Notes on how to do this will be provided below. driver t Fhe s value should match the name of the python file which contains the interface class implementation for the Ecobee driver and should not change. reg- This should a user specified path of the form "config:// <path>.
-It is recommended to use the device topic</path> istry_c costfigg following "devices" with the file extension ("config:// <campus>/<building? ecobee.csv")to="" help="" td="" the<=""></building?></campus> user keep track of configuration pairs in the store.
-This value must be used when storing the config (see installation step below). in- This should specify the time in seconds between publishes to the message bus by the Master Driver for ter- the Ecobee driver (Note: the user can specify an interval for the Ecobee driver which is shorter than 180 val seconds, however Ecobee API data is only updated at 180 second intervals, so old data will be published if a scrape occurs between updates.) time- Timezone to use for publishing timestamps.
+Notes on how to do this will be provided below DE- This is the device number of the Ecobee thermostat the driver is responsible for operating.
+This must be VICE Mobtained by the user from the Ecobee web UI.
+Notes on how to do this will be provided below driver t y he's value should match the name of the python file which contains the interface class implementation for the Ecobee driver and should not change reg- This should a user specified path of the form "config:// <path>.
+It is recommended to use the device topic</path> istry_c contriguting following "devices" with the file extension ("config:// <campus>/<building? ecobee.csv")="" help="" td="" the<="" to=""></building?></campus> user keep track of configuration pairs in the store.
+This value must be used when storing the config (see installation step below) in- This should specify the time in seconds between publishes to the message bus by the Platform Driver for ter- the Ecobee driver (Note: the user can specify an interval for the Ecobee driver which is shorter than 180 val seconds, however Ecobee API data is only updated at 180 second intervals, so old data will be published if a scrape occurs between updates.) time- Timezone to use for publishing timestamps.
 This value should match the timezone from the Ecobee device zone

-Note: Values for API\KEY and DEVICE\ID must be obtained by the user.
-DEVICE\ID should be added as an integer representation of the thermostat's serial number.
+Note: Values for API_KEY and DEVICE_ID must be obtained by the user.
+DEVICE_ID should be added as an integer representation of the thermostat's serial number.